0xproflupin/solana-durable-nonces/README.md

 5. **Decentralized Derivatives Platforms**: In a decentralized derivatives platform, complex transactions might need to be executed based on specific triggers.
 With Durable Nonces, these transactions can be pre-signed and executed when the trigger condition is met.

+---

-We'll go through a lot in this guide:
+We'll learn a ton in this guide:

 * [**Durable Nonce Applications**](#durable-nonce-applications)
 * [**Introduction to Durable Nonces**](#introduction-to-durable-nonces)